NordicPlayground/puck/_tutorials/cube.md

 }
 {% endhighlight %}

-Using the MPU library, all we need to do is call mpu.getMotion6 to read the current 6-axis motion data from the IMU.
+Using the MPU library, all we need to do is call `mpu.getMotion6()` to read the current 6-axis motion data from the IMU.
-The six variables ax, ay, az, gx, gy and gz, which hold the accelerometer x, y, and z directions, and the gyroscope x, y, and z directions, respectively, are passed by reference to the library function so they can be populated with the correct data.
+We have six variables: ax, ay, az, gx, gy and gz which hold the accelerometer directions and the gyroscope directions.
+These are passed by reference to get the correct data.
 Of the acquired data, we're only actually going to use the accelerometer data, as it is sufficient for obtaining the cube direction.

 > {% highlight cpp %}